danieldoh/danieldoh.github.io/content/publication/conference-paper_mm/index.md

 ---
-title: '[ACM MM 2025] Temporally Consistent Amodal Completion for 3D Human-Object Interaction Reconstruction'
+title: '[ACM MM 2025 - Accepted] Temporally Consistent Amodal Completion for 3D Human-Object Interaction Reconstruction'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here